 Board members are asked to serve on two committees.
 This is largely where the work of the Board is accomplished.
 Committees normally meet once a month, with committee work often delegated among members.

-The full Board meets regularly eight or nine times per year.
+The full Board meets regularly seven or eight times per year.

 Serving as a member of the Board of Trustees requires a serious commitment of time and energy.
 Because there is a lot of work to do, Board members must be willing to fulfill their obligations, attend meetings, maintain confidentiality, and work collaboratively and honestly for the benefit of the entire school.
 Board members are also expected to make gifts to the annual fund and capital campaigns and often play leadership roles in these fundraising efforts.